 However, at the May 17 graduation, a white male student, whose cumulative QPA was a 4.34, was announced as the salutatorian, the suit says.

 The next day at a school board meeting, James and her grandmother learned her QPA dropped to 4.33, and she did not receive an explanation from Cleveland school leaders or board members, the suit alleges.

 Quality points matter because a student who is in accelerated or advanced courses receive higher quality points than students who are not enrolled in those courses, said Ross.

-For example, if a student makes an “A” in a regular class, they receive 4 points whereas a student in an accelerated class gets 5 points and 6 points for an advanced class, according to the district’s 2017-2018 student policy handbook.
+For example, if a student makes an A in a regular class, they receive 4 points whereas a student in an accelerated class gets 5 points and they get 6 points for an advanced class, according to the district’s 2017-2018 student policy handbook.